-(3) Assistance to small and medium-sized enterprises
+(4) Assistance to small and medium-sized enterprises

 JISHA provides a series of guidance/advice from gap analysis to implementation of appropriate measures to improve OSH issues autonomously and continuously for small and medium-sized enterprises.
-Also, targeting small and medium-sized enterprises, JISHA conducts seminars etc. on the issues related to safety and health.
+Also, targeting small and medium-sized enterprises, JISHA conducts seminars etc. on the issues related to OSH.

-In addition, commissioned by the MHLW and based on cooperation with the local Prefectural Labour Bureaus of the ministry, JISHA offers the "Tampopo (Dandelion) Project" to 46 groups from fiscal 2010 and 52 groups from fiscal 2009 and their members of small enterprises with less than 50 employees for supporting their OSH activities including guidance and assistance by OSH experts.
+In addition, commissioned by the MHLW and based on cooperation with the local Prefectural Labour Bureaus of the Ministry, JISHA offers the "Tampopo (Dandelion) Project" to 46 groups from fiscal 2010 and their members of small enterprises with less than 50 employees for supporting their OSH activities including guidance and assistance by OSH experts.

-Distribution of Publications related to Safety and Health
+6. Distribution of Publications related to Safety and Health